 When it comes to potty training, you’ll need plenty of cleaning supplies on hand too.
-Enzyme cleaners and paper towels are lifesavers.
+Enzymatic cleaners and paper towels are lifesavers.
 You should also consider whether puppy pads are something that you will need for those times when your puppy is home alone.

 3. Use a Leash